 Localization – The process of adapting the language, cultural, and technical content into readily acceptable usage for distinct markets.
 Learn more about globalization and localization services.

 Machine Aided Translation – Tools to help the human translators work accurately and quickly.
 Most are terminology databases and translation memories.
 Examples include Trados, DejaVu, Wordfast, Transit, and SDLX.

 Machine Translation – The translation of text from one language to another by computer without human intervention.
 This process depends the computer’s capacity to analyze the structure of a statement and translate the elements into the same structure in another language.
 Market analysts predict that this percentage will not change radically by 2007 and that it will remain only about 1% of an over US $10 billion translation marketplace.
 Good for providing “gist translation”.

 Native Speaker – (mother tongue) – A native speaker is a person who has spoken the language from about the age of 5 and has a “normal” accent for the region.
 The person is most familiar with in regards to language, dialects, culture and customs.

 Professional Human Translation – The transformation of the written word from one language to another by a person experienced in translating from the source language to a native target language.
 Usually, the translator has familiarity with the subject matter.
 Learn more about our professional translators.

 Quality Translation – Translation done by a professional human translator.
 To maintain quality for important documents, you want to have an experienced translator.
 In-house personnel may not have the experience or specific localization knowledge to deliver the quality you need.
 Learn more about quality translation services.

 Source Language – The original language of a document, web page or email before it is translated.

 Target Language – The language into which the material is to be translated.

 Translation – The transformation of the written word from one language to another.
-To learn more about the Translation Process click here.
+Learn more about the translation process.